frctl/fractal.build/docs/guide/07-components/06-sub-components.md

   button:
     text: Go!
 ```
-You can see that in this case, the parent (`search-box`) component is providing a whole new set of context data, including the `button` object with it's `text` property.
+You can see that in this case, the parent (`search-box`) component is providing a whole new set of context data, including the `button` object with its `text` property.
 The rendered output of both of these components would look like:

 ```html
 <!-- @button -->